CSCfi/csc-user-guide/docs/data/sensitive-data/sd-access.md

  * [https://sd-desktop.csc.fi](https://sd-desktop.csc.fi)

-with any modern web-browser (Note: private browsing is not supported when using Firefox).
+with any modern web-browser (Note: private browsing is not supported using Firefox).

 ## Processing register data under the Act on Secondary Use